yegorsokolov/MT5/README.md

    2. To view experiment history run `scripts/mlflow_ui.sh` and open `http://localhost:5000`.
 14. **Upload artifacts** –
     1. Start `python scripts/hourly_artifact_push.py` in a separate window.
-This script commits `logs/` and `checkpoints/` every hour so history is archived automatically.
+This script mirrors `logs/`, `checkpoints/` and analytics outputs into `synced_artifacts/` before committing them every hour so history is archived automatically.
 Use Windows Task Scheduler to launch it at logon for unattended operation.
     2. If pushes fail interactively, run `git credential-manager configure` or `gh auth login` once to cache GitHub credentials for the service account.

 15. **Keep it running** –